Investment Office · · 24 min read

 Strategic Sale to a Corporate Buyer remains the gold standard.
 In 2024, strategic sales accounted for 55% of US PE exit value.
 A strategic buyer often pays a premium because they can extract synergies you can't.
 They might integrate the company into existing operations, expand distribution, or eliminate redundant costs.

 During due diligence, map the logical acquirers.
 Who would benefit most from owning this business?
 Are they active acquirers?
 Have they bought similar companies before?
-If you can't identify at least three plausible strategic buyers, you're taking more exit risk than you might realize.
+If you can't identify at least three plausible strategic buyers, you're taking more exit risk than you might realise.

 IPO is often discussed but rarely achieved.
 IPOs made up just 5% of global PE exits in 2024.
 The bar is high.
-You need substantial scale, clean financials, a compelling growth story, and favorable market conditions.
+You need substantial scale, clean financials, a compelling growth story, and favourable market conditions.
 Post-IPO performance of PE-backed companies has been mixed in Europe, making underwriters selective.

 IPOs also don't provide immediate liquidity.
 Lock-up periods typically prevent sponsors from selling for 180 days.
 And you're subject to market volatility throughout.